superduper-io/superduper-docs/docs/customize/template.md

 ## Best practices

+### Use a notebook

+We have built all of our templates using Jupyter notebooks as the "build tool".
+The reason this is useful, is because developers can apply each of their components as they go, and interactively debug their workflow using sample data.

+When finished, the sample data and chosen parameters can then be directly shipped as defaults in the `Template` or substituted with variables.
+In this way, the developer only needs to make sure that the notebook works, and Superduper will take care of everything else.

+Navigate to GitHub to check out the [example templates](https://github.com/superduper-io/superduper/tree/main/templates).

 ### Ship sample data with the template

 In order to ship sample data with your template, you may provide data in